nathan-smeal/cs7641/lessons/ml_p1_lesson_01_decision_trees.md

   * For example, in this case, it's all decision trees.
 We're not considering the $f(x) = x^2$ or anything else.
 * **preference bias**:
   * From the hypothesis set, what do we prefer?
-  * This is the heart of the inductive bias.
+  * This is the core of the inductive bias.

 Decision trees: other considerations